programming-in-th/programming.in.th/README.md

 ### Prerequisites

-- nodejs: Please refer to their [installation guide](https://nodejs.org/en/).
+- Node.js: Please refer to their [installation guide](https://nodejs.org/en/).
 - pnpm: Please refer to their [installation guide](https://pnpm.io/).

+Please install correct version of Node.js and pnpm, you can use nvm and corepack to manage versions easier.

 ### Installation